 For most remote work, standard Mbps connections can support activities such as video calls, web browsing, and document sharing.
 Potential disruptions can happen if your work involves regular transfer of large files, such as high-resolution images, videos, and presentations.

-A Gbps connection could be suitable if your work involves regular high-definition video calls, multimedia project collaboration, and cloud-based tools — like Adobe Cloud and Figma for web designers, or Frame.io for video editors.
-This faster connection speeds up large file sharing and downloading.
+A Gbps connection could be handy if your work involves more than standard computer programs and emails.
+For example, regular high-definition video calls, multimedia project collaboration, and the use of cloud-based tools — like Adobe Cloud and Figma for web designers, or Frame.io for video editors.
+This faster connection will help speed up large file sharing and downloading.

 Video streaming requires the most bandwidth, especially for high-resolution movies and shows.
 Some video streaming services allow you to adjust video quality to prevent buffering, and some will even auto-adjust so your viewing experience has little interruption.

 The highest bandwidth speed required to stream one 4K video is 25 Mbps.
-So unless 40 people are individually watching 4K content all at the same time over one connection — or you have inferior tech like copper or basic fibre broadband, which are susceptible to instability during peak times and other issues — you likely won’t be needing 1 Gbps broadband.
+So unless 40 people are individually watching 4K content all at the same time over one connection, you likely won’t be needing 1 Gbps broadband.
+Or if you have inferior tech like copper or basic fibre broadband, which are susceptible to instability during peak times, a Gbps broadband package could give you the boost you need to avoid frustrating slowdowns.

-When streaming audio only, such as music and podcasts, the requirement is far less bandwidth-intensive.
+When streaming audio such as music and podcasts, the requirement is far less bandwidth-intensive.
 Depending on the quality, you may need 10 Mbps for the highest and less than 1 Mbps for the lowest.
-You can listen as much as you want without having much impact on your overall bandwidth.
+With such small resources required, listen as much as you want without having much impact on your overall bandwidth.

 It’s easy to convert between Mbps and Gbps.
 Simply put, 1,000 Mbps is equivalent to 1 Gbps.
 So 2,000 Mbps equals 2 Gbps, 3,000 equals 3 Gbps, and so on.
 If you see a 1,000 Mbps speed package, know that this is the same as 1 Gbps or “1 gig”.

-It’s also worth bearing in mind that speeds differ over WiFi and Ethernet.
+It’s also worth bearing in mind that speeds differ over WiFi and Ethernet connections.

 Generally, the advertised speed for your broadband package will be the range achievable on a wired connection, using an ethernet cable to connect the device to the router.
 Over a WiFi connection, this speed will often be lower, as data won’t be transferred as quickly.